 PROBATION-Notice that further convictions of major offenses, as specified, may result in suspension.
-The period of probation shall be specified in the decision through the Office of Academic and Student Affairs to the Faculty Judiciary for readmission after the expiration of two calendar years from the date of the expulsion.
+The period of probation shall be specified in the decision

 SUSPENSION-Temporary severance of the student's relationship with ASUMH for a specified period of time.
 The period of time is to be specified in the decision.